sasanquaa/maple-bot/README.md

 - `BitBltArea` - Captures a fixed area on the screen
   - This capture mode is useful if you are running the game inside something else or want to use fixed capture area (e.g. a VM, capture card (?) or Sunshine/Moonlight)
   - The capture area can stay behind the game but it cannot be minimized
-  - As of v0.6.0, limited support for remote control has been added see [Remote Control](#remote-control)
   - **When the game resizes (e.g. going to cash shop), the capture area must still contain the game**
   - **When using this capture mode, key inputs will also be affected:**
     - **Make sure the window on top of the capture area is focused by clicking it for key inputs to work**
     - For example, if you have Notepad on top of the game and focused, it will send input to the Notepad instead of the game

-If you want to customize input method, the currently supported method is by using gRPC:
+#### Customize Input
+The bot currently does not use advanced input method such as a driver like `Interception` but only a normal Win32 API `SendInput`, so you should use at least be aware/cautious and use the bot at your own risk.
+If you want to feel more secure, customizing the bot with hardware input (KMBox, Arduino,...) using `Rpc` method provided in the `Settings` tab is recommended.
+However, this currently requires some scripting:
-  - Use the language of your choice to write, host it and provide the server URL to the bot
+  - Use the language of your choice to write, host it and provide the server URL to the bot as long as you can generate gRPC stubs
   - Check this [example](https://github.com/sasanquaa/maple-bot/tree/master/examples/python)

 #### Remote Control